 People who own cats are less likely to die of cardiovascular disease.
 Non-cat owners are 30–40 percent more likely to die of cardiovascular disease than cat owners, according to a study done by Igor Purlantov.
 Having a cat also reduces the risk of a heart attack.

 The same study shows that owning a cat will likely lower your blood pressure and that just petting a cat or having one by your side calms a person.
-Also, cat owners have shown to have lower cholesterol than non cat owners.
+Also, cat owners have shown to have lower cholesterol than non-cat owners.
 It was revealed by one study that owning a cat was more effective than taking medication.

 Petting a cat can reduce anxiety.
-It also helps with loneliness especially for widows or other people living alone.
-It has been revealed that cat owners make fewer visits to the doctor.
-In nursing homes that allowed cats as therapy for the patients, there were fewer costs for medications than nursing homes without cats.
+It also helps with loneliness, especially for widows or other people living alone.
+Studies have suggested that cat owners make fewer visits to the doctor.
+In nursing homes that allow cats as therapy for the patients, there were fewer costs for medications than nursing homes without cats.

 Oscar and the Nursing Home

-Being with a pet like a cat and taking care of that pet is a way of distracting you and helps you keep your thoughts off things that are bothering you.
-They also help with loneliness as they serve as a companion.
+Being with a pet like a cat and taking care of that pet is a way of distracting you from your problems.
+They also help with loneliness, as they serve as a companion.
 They alleviate the feeling of isolation.
 A pet can be a good conversation starter with other people in addition to providing companionship.
 A pet to take care of gives a person a sense of purpose in his/her life.